ArunMichaelDsouza/ng-youtube-embed/README.md

 # ng-youtube-embed [v0.2.2]
-AngularJS Module to embed Youtube videos
+"Just-add-link" AngularJS Module to embed Youtube videos.
+Forget about those pesky video IDs.
 > Superlight (less than 2KB) and easy to use!
 Support for Youtube player parameters.
 No 3rd party JS dependencies.

 ### [Demo on CodePen](http://codepen.io/amdsouza92/pen/yNxyJV)